johnzanussi/astro-mdx-code-blocks/README.md

 ## Installation

-Due to the extra configuration needed this integration needs to be manually installed.
+Due to the extra configuration needed, you must manually install this integration.

 > This integration depends on the [`AutoImport`](https://github.com/delucis/astro-auto-import) and [`@astrojs/mdx`](https://docs.astro.build/en/guides/integrations-guide/mdx/) integrations.